The duvet guide – Which duvet is right for me?

 Each ceiling material has its advantages and disadvantages and should therefore be chosen according to your own needs and preferences.

 Down is a particularly fine feather that is primarily obtained from geese and ducks and is one of the classic fillers.
 Down comforters are usually particularly light, warm and cozy.
-They are good at insulating heat and are therefore well suited for people with high heat requirements.
-High-quality down is also very durable, but somewhat more difficult to care for than synthetic fillings, because it is often difficult or impossible to wash.
-In addition, they can absorb moisture well, but dissipate it comparatively less well than other filling materials and are therefore less suitable for sleepers who sweat a lot.
+They can insulate heat well and are therefore suitable for people with high heat needs.
+High-quality down is also very durable, but a little more difficult to care for than synthetic fillings because it is often difficult or impossible to wash.
+In addition, although they can absorb moisture well, they are comparatively worse at dissipating it than other filling materials and are therefore less suitable for sleepers who sweat a lot.

-Feathers and down are animal products and despite strict controls, down is still partly obtained from animals that are kept under poor conditions.
-You should therefore pay particular attention to the origin, quality and existing test seals of the fabrics.
+Feathers and down are animal products and, despite strict controls, down is still sometimes obtained from animals that are kept in poor conditions.
+That's why you should pay particular attention to the origin, quality and existing test seals of the materials.

 Cotton, cashmere or camel hair are natural fillers that are characterized by temperature-regulating properties and effective moisture management.
-They are good at wicking away moisture and are easier to clean than down.
-Blankets made of plant fibers are usually easy to wash and natural fibers such as camel hair have certain self-cleaning powers, so the blankets only have to be aired out regularly.
-The natural fillings are usually a bit heavier, not quite as warm and less suitable for allergy sufferers.
+They wick away moisture well and are easier to clean than down.
+Blankets made from plant fibers are generally easy to wash and natural fibers such as camel hair have certain self-cleaning properties, so the blankets just need to be ventilated well on a regular basis.
+The natural fillings are usually a little heavier, not quite as warming and less suitable for allergy sufferers.

 Synthetics

-Synthetic fillers usually consist of industrially manufactured polyester fibers that are relatively light and, depending on their quality, have good temperature and moisture-regulating properties.
-Duvets made of synthetic fibers are usually very suitable for allergy sufferers and are easy to clean.
-High-quality materials such as Tencel™ or the PrimaLoft® Bio™ fiber are also made from natural or recycled raw materials and in environmentally friendly production processes - this means that they do not harm the environment or animal welfare.
-Some of them are characterized by down-like thermal insulation and, depending on the filling quantity, are well suited for all types of duvets.
+Synthetic fillers usually consist of industrially manufactured polyester fibers, which are relatively light and, depending on the quality, have good temperature and moisture regulating properties.
+Duvets made from synthetic fibers are generally very suitable for allergy sufferers and are easy to clean.
+High-quality materials such as Tencel™ or the PrimaLoft® Bio™ fiber are also made from natural or recycled raw materials and using environmentally friendly production processes - so they do not harm the environment or animal welfare.
+Some of them are characterized by down-like thermal insulation and, depending on the filling quantity, are well suited for all types of blankets.

 4. Which duvet is right for me?

 The perfect duvet is as individual as the mattress and the pillow.
-The following questions can help you figure out which duvet might work best for you.
+The following questions can help you determine which duvet might be best for you.

 The size: How big should my duvet be?

-Here it depends on your physique and personal preference.
-People who like to snuggle up, turn and move a lot at night, or share the comforter with a partner can opt for a larger duvet.
+This depends on your body type and personal preference.
+People who like to snuggle up, turn and move around a lot at night, or who want to share the blanket with a partner can opt for a larger duvet.

 Common sizes: 135x200 cm, 135x220 cm, 155x200 cm, 155x220 cm

-The blanket type: Do I want to change a blanket for the whole year or depending on the season?
+The type of blanket: Do I want a blanket for the whole year or change depending on the season?

-If you don't want to change your quilt with the seasons or if the space in your bedroom remains the same, you can opt for an all-season quilt.
-If your bedroom is very hot in summer or rather cool in winter, it is advisable to switch between summer and winter duvets.
+If you don't want to change your blanket over the seasons or if the space in your bedroom remains the same, you can opt for a year-round blanket.
+If your bedroom is very hot in summer or rather cool in winter, we recommend changing the summer and winter blankets.

 The filling material: How high is my personal heat requirement?
-Do I need specific properties?
+Do I need certain properties?

-You always have cold feet and freeze quickly?
-Or do you easily start sweating in warm temperatures?
-The heat requirement is an important factor in the choice of filling material.
+Do you always have cold feet and get cold easily?
+Or do you start to sweat easily in warm temperatures?
+The heat requirement is an important factor when choosing the filling material.
 And other properties can also influence the choice of material, for example the price, sustainability or whether the filling is suitable for allergy sufferers.

-The right cover: Which cover do I want to use?
+The right cover: Which blanket cover do I want to use?

-To round off the effect of your duvet perfectly, you can also think about which duvet cover suits your sleeping needs.
+To perfectly round off the effect of your duvet, you can also think about which duvet cover suits your sleeping needs.
 We have presented an overview and tips on the best bed linen fabrics in this article.

 Greetings and see you soon!